Jc-alt logo

 root.right = self.deleteNode(root.right, successor.val)

-# Return root to maintain BST structure
+# Return original root to maintain BST structure

 return root